CodeQL documentation

 Queries using the CodeQL libraries can find errors and uncover variants of important security vulnerabilities in codebases.
 Visit GitHub Security Lab to read about examples of vulnerabilities that we have recently found in open source projects.

 Before you can run the following examples, you will need to install the CodeQL extension for Visual Studio Code.
-For more information, see Setting up CodeQL in Visual Studio Code.
+For more information, see Installing CodeQL for Visual Studio Code in the GitHub documentation.
 You will also need to import and select a database in the corresponding programming language.
-For more information about obtaining CodeQL databases, see Analyzing your projects in the CodeQL for VS Code documentation.

 To import the CodeQL library for a specific programming language, type import <language> at the start of the query.